fongc123/notes/Machine Learning/Classification.md

 > [!INFO]
 > In $k$-fold stratified cross-validation, the class distribution in each fold should be similar to that in the original dataset.

+## Over-fitting
+An <span style = "color:lightblue">over-fitted</span> model is **more complex** than an original model, where the over-fitted model will fit noisy data better than an original model.

+Special anomalies may have been incorporated into the model, and the accuracy of the model on the test set may be affected.